 How do Electric Vehicles Work?

-Since electric vehicles run on electricity, they need to be charged before they can be used.
-Different EV applications require different chargers and power supplies depending on their environment and unique requirements.
-Some electric vehicles, like cars, also feature regenerative braking, which will generate, rather than lose, energy during braking.
+Since electric vehicles run on electricity, they must be charged before use.
+Different EV applications utilize different chargers and power supplies depending on their environment and unique requirements.
+Some electric vehicles, like cars, also feature regenerative braking, whereby the system will generate, rather than lose, energy during braking.
 Below is one example of what the internal makeup of an EV car could look like, including a battery pack, DC/DC converters, and bi-directional DC/DC converters.

 EVs will need to be charged at different voltages and lengths of time depending on their application and size.
 Different power levels will offer more or less charge time depending on the vehicle being charged and the length of time they are being charged for.